Policies for Special Academic Options

 Specialized Internships

-• ATH 355 – Students minoring in coaching will take an internship for 80 hours receiving 2 credit hours, when appropriate students may combine with internship that fulfills their major requirement and complete 200 hours for 3 credit hours
+- ATH 355 – Students minoring in coaching will take an internship for 80 hours receiving 2 semester hours of credit, when appropriate students may combine with internship that fulfills their major requirement and complete 200 hours for 3 semester hours of credit.

 Graduate Internships